RagnarGrootKoerkamp/BAPCtools/doc/commands.md

   - The contest level zip is written to `contest/<contest>-kattis.zip`
   - Kattis needs the `input_validators` directory, while DOMjudge doesn't use this.
   - Kattis problem zips get an additional top level directory named after the problem shortname.

+## `export`

+This command uploads the `contest.yaml`, `problems.yaml`, and problem zips to DOMjudge.
+Make sure to run the [`bt zip`](#zip) command before exporting, this does not happen automatically.

+When run for a single problem, `contest.yaml` and `problems.yaml` are uploaded for the entire contest, but only the zip for the selected problem is uploaded.

 # Misc